 Before understanding the potential of technology in the development of a smart city, we must first understand what a smart city is.
 It must be highlighted that there isn't a single, universally accepted definition of a smart city.
 It varies from country to country, depending on the level of development.

 But irrespective of region-specific connotations, the basic aim of a smart city is to improve the quality of life of its residents.
-A smart city is the one that utilizes technology to improve its operations and services.
+A smart city is one that utilizes technology to improve its operations and services.
 It is a modernized territory that is capable of dealing with various economic, technical, and other aspects related to growth.
 Technology, thus, forms the backbone of a smart city.

 Most of the integrated solutions that empower a smart city are based on certain key technologies.
 These are Information and Communication Technology (ICT), Internet of Things (IoT), Sensors, Geospatial Technology, Artificial Intelligence (AI), and Blockchain.
-These core technologies form the backbone of all the major aspects of a city like traffic, finance, utilities, waste management, e-governance, or security.
+These core technologies form the backbone of all the major aspects of a city like traffic, finance, utilities, waste management, e-governance, and security.
 And behind all these technologies is a solid core of data analytics.

 Let's discuss these core technologies -

-·Information and communication technology (ICT)ICT plays an important role in building a bridge between citizens and the government.
+ICT plays an important role in building a bridge between citizens and the government.
 It allows the city residents to interact with the government, which, in turn, helps the government provide relevant services to its citizens.

-·Internet of things (IoT)IoT forms a network across the smart city that connects all dots for gathering data and driving actions remotely.
+IoT forms a network across the smart city that connects all dots for gathering data and driving actions remotely.
 All intelligent solutions in smart cities are based on IoT.

-·SensorsSensors are key components of any smart control system.
+Sensors are key components of any smart control system.
 They are hidden but are present in large numbers.
 Sensors help convert physical parameters into a digital form for interpretation and action by humans or automated systems.

-·Geospatial technologyThis technology provides crucial location information that underpins the fabric of smart cities.
+This technology provides crucial location information that underpins the fabric of smart cities.
 It allows pinpointing exact locations in the city where solutions are required.

-·Artificial intelligence (AI)With smart systems, there comes a huge amount of data generation.
-The large amount of data generated by these systems need to be processed and utilized.
+With smart systems, there comes a huge amount of data generation.
+The large amount of data generated by these systems needs to be processed and utilized.
 This is done by AI –at pace.
 It helps derive insights from swathes of generated data and also allows machine-to-machine interactions.

-·BlockchainEven though blockchain is comparatively new for smart cities, it can help give a boost to security and transparency in city services.
+Even though blockchain is comparatively new for smart cities, it can help give a boost to security and transparency in city services.
 It can also be employed to generate smart contracts for greater responsiveness and transparency.

 BIM helps in urban development by assisting designers in planning and designing reasonable designs with better estimations and greater efficiency.
 BIM also helps analyze buildings in urban areas to resolve design stage issues.
 BIM can be used to help analyze how buildings in smart cities would interact with each other.
 In smart cities, powered by automation, the sheer quantity of BIM-linked data can be used to drive measurement and estimation for future developments.
 Thus, BIM can prove to be an important technology to enable smart cities and smart urban planning.